-Pursuant to the Articles of Association, the task of defining and maintaining appropriate remuneration and incentive policies is assigned to the Shareholders' Meeting and Board of Directors.
-The ordinary Shareholders' Meeting determines the remuneration of Directors and Statutory Auditors, and approves the remuneration policies and share-based payment plans for the Bank's directors, employees and contractors.

-It is instead the role of the Board of Directors to enforce the remuneration policies approved by the Shareholders' Meeting, intervening on the legal and economic status of personnel, including the General Manager, Deputy General Managers, Executives, Heads of functions reporting directly to the Chief Executive Officer, and - subject to the prior opinion of the Board of Auditors -Heads of control functions.
+Pursuant to the articles of association, the task of defining and maintaining appropriate remuneration and incentive policies is assigned to the Shareholders' Meeting and Board of Directors.
+In fact, Art.
+13 of the Articles of Association assign to the ordinary Shareholders' Meeting the faculty to determine the remuneration of Directors and Statutory Auditors, pursuant to Art.
+27, and to approve the remuneration policies and share-based payment plans for the bank's directors, employees and contractors.
+It is instead the role of the Board of Directors (Art.17 of the Articles of Association) to enforce the remuneration policies approved by the Shareholders' Meeting, intervening on the legal and economic status of personnel, and in particular of the General Manager, the Deputy General Managers, the Executives, the Heads of functions reporting directly to the Chief Executive Officer, and subject to the prior opinion of the board of auditors Heads of control functions.
+The Nomination and Remuneration